Katumbigeorges/Katumbigeorges.github.io/_pages/projects.md

   overlay_image: /assets/images/projects-header.jpg
 ---

-Here are some of my notable projects and contributions:
+Here are some of my  projects:

 ---